-Run a feed line from the domestic cold pressure water system to the 1/2-inch hose barb on the fresh water flush assembly.
-This hose must be pressurized when the boat is unattended for the fresh water flush system to function properly.
-The domestic fresh water pump must be able to deliver 1.5 gallons per minute (6 LPM) at 25 PSI (1.7 bar).
+Run a feed line from the domestic cold pressure water system to the 1/2-inch hose barb on the fresh water flush assembly or Z-ION.
+This needs to be pressurized when the boat is unattended for the fresh water flush system to function properly.
+The domestic fresh water pump must be able to deliver 1.5 gallons per minute (6 LPM) at 25 PSI.